tarantool/doc/doc/enterprise/setup.rst

 Each package is distributed as a ``tar + gzip`` archive and includes the following components and features:

-* static Tarantool binary for simplified deployment in Linux environments,
+* Static Tarantool binary for simplified deployment in Linux environments.
+* ``tt`` command-line utility that provides a unified command-line interface for managing Tarantool-based applications.
+See :ref:`tt-cli` for details.
+* |tcm_full_name| -- a web-based interface for managing Tarantool EE clusters.
+  See :ref:`tcm` for details.
-* selection of open and closed source modules,
+* Selection of open and closed source modules.
-* sample application walking you through all included modules.
+* Sample application walking you through all included modules

 Archive contents:

 * ``tarantool`` is the main executable of Tarantool.
-* ``tt`` is the utility that provides a unified command-line interface for managing Tarantool-based applications.
+* ``tt`` command-line utility.
+* ``tcm`` is the |tcm_full_name| executable.
 * ``tarantoolctl`` is the utility script for installing supplementary modules and connecting to the administrative console.